<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=192888919167017&amp;ev=PageView&amp;noscript=1">

 Riah Tua leads the Skyview football team in a post-game prayer after the Storm beat Richland 21-14 in a non-league football game at Kiggins Bowl on Saturday, Oct.
 12, 2024.
 (Tim Martinez/The Columbian) Photo Gallery

 The Storm’s 21-14 win over Richland was part of the healing process for the Skyview players still trying to make sense of the death of one of their teammates, William Sloan.
-Sloan, a junior lineman who was known as Liam, died suddenly in his sleep three nights earlier.
+Sloan, a junior lineman who was known as Liam, unexpectedly died in his sleep three nights earlier.

 “Gosh, it was really hard,” Skyview senior Riah Tua said of playing Saturday.
 “It was very hard.
 The (win) doesn’t make it easier.
 But I just want him to know that he’s out there (with us).
 I hope he is proud of us.
 That’s all we wanted.”

-Then members of Sloan’s family joined Tua and the other Skyview captains for the opening kickoff, before a moment of silence was observed.
+Then members of Sloan’s family joined Tua and the other Skyview captains for the opening kickoff before a moment of silence was observed.

 Bill Sloan, Liam’s father, said he was understandably hesitant about coming to a game from which his son would be so noticeably absent.